 The x-rays show a well-formed union of the fracture.

 To be technically precise, this view is more of oblique than lateral

-The patient demonstrated almost full range of movements.
+The patient demonstrated almost a full range of movements.

-Following xray is of 39 years old adult male who was injured in motor vehicle accident.
+The following x-ray is of 39 years old adult male who was injured in a motor vehicle accident.

 The upper end of femur is fractured and severely comminuted.